 Three French Hens:

-A great gift shop that’s full of tonnes of unusual items to take home with you.
+Three French Hens Burford, a great gift shop, is full of tonnes of unusual items to take home with you.
 The owner is extremely friendly, and more than happy to help you find a special present.

 St. John the Baptist Church: